oktadev/okta-blog/_source/_posts/2022-03-15-programming-security-and-why-rust.md

 What is safe programming, or to be more precise, what does being safe mean for a programming language? or rather what does unsafe mean?
 Let's set the context first.

+If you would rather follow along by watching a video, check out the video of the talk I made on the same topic, at FOSDEM'22, below from [the OktaDev YouTube channel](https://youtu.be/8jtPUOytWyU).

+{% youtube 8jtPUOytWyU %}

 {% include toc.md %}

 # Programming safety